 What is back pain?

-Back pain is one of the most common medical problems in the U.S. It can range from a dull, constant ache to a sudden, sharp pain that makes it hard to move.
+Back pain is one of the most common medical problems in the United States.
+It can range from a dull, constant ache to a sudden, sharp pain that makes it hard to move.
 Back pain can start quickly if you fall or lift something too heavy, or it can get worse slowly.

 Who gets back pain?